What is subnetting?

 Why use subnetting?

-When the IP system was first developed, it became clear that although it was now incredibly easy to find a target network, it was relatively difficult to route a data packet to the right machine on that network.
-This is made even more difficult when networks reach the scale required to support an organisation, where network performance starts to become an issue.
+When the IP system was first introduced, it quickly became clear that although it was now far easier to find a specific network, it was also now difficult to send a data packet to the machine you want on that network.
+This becomes particularly apparent when a network becomes large enough to support an organisation, where network performance becomes more of an issue.

 An organisation can use IP subnets to divide larger networks for logical reasons (firewalls, etc), or physical requirements (smaller broadcast domains, etc).
 In other words, routers use subnets to make routing choices.